MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Outdated Azure Linux (Mariner) OS SKUs Found

 Found outdated Azure Linux (Mariner) OS SKUs.
 'CBL-Mariner' SKU isn't supported.
-'Mariner' SKU is equivalent to 'AzureLinux', but it's advisable to switch to 'AzureLinux' SKU for future updates and support, as 'AzureLinux' is the Generally Available version.
+Mariner SKU is equivalent to AzureLinux, but it's advisable to switch to 'AzureLinux' SKU for future updates and support, as AzureLinux is the GA (Generally Available) version.

 Learn more about [Kubernetes service - ClustersWithDeprecatedMarinerSKU (Outdated Azure Linux (Mariner) OS SKUs Found)](https://aka.ms/AzureLinuxOSSKU).

 ### Free and Standard tiers for AKS control plane management

-This cluster has not enabled the Standard tier that includes the Uptime SLA by default, and is limited to an SLO of 99.5%.
+This cluster hasn't enabled the Standard tier that includes the Uptime SLA by default, and is limited to an SLO of 99.5%.

 Learn more about [Kubernetes service - Free and Standard Tier](/azure/aks/free-standard-pricing-tiers).